msteranka/HeapShark/README.md

 A memory profiler for analyzing allocations that can be replaced with stack allocation or custom allocation routines

-# Usage
+## Usage

-cd src
+Build the Pintool given the path to Pin:

-make PIN\_ROOT=path/to/Pin obj-intel64/profiler.so
+    $ make PIN\_ROOT=path/to/Pin obj-intel64/profiler.so

+Run the Pintool on a given executable:

-path/to/Pin/pin -t obj-intel64/profiler.so -- path/to/executable
+    $ path/to/Pin/pin -t obj-intel64/profiler.so -- path/to/executable